-Concept models or proof-of-concept (POC) prototypes help product designers validate ideas and assumptions and test a product’s viability.
+Concept models or proof-of-concept (POC) prototypes help product designers validate ideas and assumptions, and test a product’s viability.
 Physical concept models can demonstrate an idea to stakeholders, create discussion, and drive acceptance or rejection using low-risk concept explorations.

 The key to successful concept modeling is speed; designers need to generate a wealth of ideas, before building and evaluating physical models.
 At this stage, usability and quality are of less importance and teams rely on off-the-shelf parts as much as possible.

-Engineering prototypes require extensive functional testing to see how a part or assembly will function when subjected to stresses and conditions of in-field use.
+Engineering prototypes require extensive functional and usability testing to see how a part or assembly will function when subjected to stresses and conditions of in-field use.
 3D printing offers engineering plastics for high-performance prototypes that can withstand thermal, chemical, and mechanical stress.

-Pre-Production and Manufacturing
+Validation Testing and Manufacturing

 3D printing makes it easier to test tolerances with the actual manufacturing process in mind, and to conduct comprehensive in-house and field testing before moving into mass production.